machdyne/keks/README.md

 $ ldprog -k -s blinky.bin
 ```

-It should also be possible to transfer gateware and games to the SD card over the USB-C port but this is not yet implemented.
+It should also be possible to transfer gateware and games to the MicroSD card over the USB-C port but this is not yet implemented.

 ## Firmware